Polish off your summer bod with one of these derm-approved exfoliating body scrubs.

 Frank Body Original Coffee Scrub

 “Coffee scrubs help improve blood circulation and the appearance of cellulite,” says Jennifer Chwalek, MD, a dermatologist at Union Square Laser Dermatology in New York City.
-What’s more, this one is also packed with almond oil to soothe and hydrate the skin surface, adds Dr. Weiser.
+What’s more, this body scrub is also packed with almond oil to soothe and hydrate the skin surface, adds Dr. Weiser.
 Disclaimer: It falls on the scrubbier side, making it best for skin that can tolerate some tough exfoliation, especially for people with keratosis pilaris or excessively dry skin.